Frequently asked questions

 Soft wheat refers to any variety of wheat that has soft grains (kernels) that are high in starch, low in gluten and have a protein content of 9.5% or less.
 Soft wheat flours are especially suited to cake making and the production of confectionery and other baked products, including sweet biscuits, cookies, pastries, steamed buns and snack foods.

-integration of crops and livestock, the recycling of nutrients, the maintenance of soil, and the health and wellbeing of crops and animals.
+We use biodynamic products whenever possible.
+If biodynamic products are not available, we use high-quality, certified organic products.
+Biodynamic agriculture regards the farm as an organism or self-contained entity.
+The farmer is an essential part of the system too as they ensure the integration of crops and livestock, the recycling of nutrients, the maintenance of soil, and the health and wellbeing of crops and animals.
 Approaches and methods such as cover crops, green manure and crop rotations are used extensively.
 The biodynamic approach also takes into account astrological influences, as seeds are planted during certain lunar phases.

 Certified organic products are grown and processed without the use of synthetic chemicals, fertilisers or genetically modified organisms.
 Organic is not just about being chemical-free; it’s about the way food is grown and handled.
 The whole system is linked, from soil to plants to animals to food to people and to the environment.
 More specifically, organic agriculture is a production system that sustains the health of soils, ecosystems and people.
 It blends tradition and technology and follows ecological processes to promote fair relationships and a good quality of life for all involved.